 I am disappointed to hear that.
 I will use the good offices I have with Scottish Government Ministers to make sure that the money is spent.
 It is absolutely vital that the money raised by the Exchequer and shared with the Scottish Government is spent for Scottish citizens, especially to ensure that local authorities have everything they need to do their valuable work.
 In particular, I commend Aberdeenshire Council, which has an inspirational leader and a fantastic team of Conservatives who are responsible for delivering services.

 Picking up on the questions from my hon.
 Friend the Member for Lewisham East (Janet Daby) and the right hon.
 Member for Basingstoke (Mrs Miller), Primary Care Network Leeds has told me that shortages are already being caused by the stockpiling of HRT and Naproxen, a painkiller, and the health unions say that no deal could devastate the NHS and cause fatal shortages of medicines.
-Can the Minister tell us now that no one in this country will suffer in their health because of a no-deal Brexit?
+Can the Minister tell us now that the health of no one in this country will suffer because of a no-deal Brexit?

 Although Opposition Members have rightly raised serious concerns about the possible impact of no deal, it is a shame those concerns have not been accompanied by an awareness of their own role in rejecting a perfectly good deal three times and leading us to this point.
 If we achieve a deal with the EU, Yellowhammer will not be necessary, so does my right hon.
 Friend envisage that, between now and 31 October, MPs will get a chance to vote on a withdrawal agreement package?